redsanket/spark/external/starling/guide/index.rst

 About This Guide
 ================

-Our goal is to help Yahoos use Starling, on the Yahoo grid, and thus, is not a comprehensive guide for Starling.
+Our goal is to help Yahoos use Starling on the Yahoo grid, and thus, is not a comprehensive guide for Starling.

 .. _onboard: